0xiammatrixx/vector-search/README.md

 - **Pagination**: Incremental page loads ensure that only required data is fetched at each step, reducing memory usage.

 ## Future Enhancements
-- The functionality of the personalized feed from upvotes and downvotes seemed to be having issues in filtering imges that can be displayed by gradio.
+- The functionality of the personalized feed from upvotes and downvotes seemed to be having issues in filtering images that can be displayed by gradio.
 - The youtube video functionality also didnt respond for unknown reasons, i found another way using something like this:
 ```python
 YOUTUBE_API_KEY = "AIzaSyCJCavrTsQmdlilAxmuo0NlCcUCwDb0RbU"